derpAmazing/cse15l-lab-reports/labreport2.md

 ![Image](noPassword.png)

 # Part 3
 The most interesting thing I've learned by far in these weeks is how URLs are formatted and how websites process these URLs into paths, queries, and even parts of a query in order to process a great number of different things.
 I've noticed now how google searches happen through the same format that our simplistic programs run on, where you have a path then a query that is split and processed.
-In google's case, it's search?q=<search>&<something>.
+In google's case, it's search?q=SEARCHTERM&SOMEOTHERSTUFF.